saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-16-saltstack-overview.md

 ![SaltStack minion](/img/salt_minion.png "SaltStack minion") {: refdef}

-The salt-minion process will communicate with the master service over the event bus and execute whatever assignment it receives.
-When the minion has completed its task, it will inform the master.
+The salt-minion process will communicate with the salt master using the event bus.
+The minion will execute whatever assignment it receives and when the minion has completed its task, it will inform the master of the results.

 ### Proxy-minion